HackYourFuture-CPH/react-1-hw/README.md

 # Galactica Space Travel App

 ## Introduction
-Galactica is a space travel application built with Next.js and React.
-This project aims to teach students the fundamentals of React and Next.js by creating a dynamic and interactive space exploration app.
+Galactica is a space travel application built with React.
+This project aims to teach students the fundamentals of React by creating a dynamic and interactive space exploration app.

 ## Prerequisites
 - Node.js (version 18 or higher)